hzxsnczpku/banrinochoujou/README.md

 * [Weight uncertainty in neural networks](https://arxiv.org/abs/1505.05424)
 * [An empirical evaluation of thompson sampling](http://papers.nips.cc/paper/4321-an-empirical-evaluation-of-thompson-sampling.pdf)

 I have tried the variance inference approach and the dropout approach on the CartPole, Acrobot and nChain environment.
 The results of different algorithms are shown in the following figures and tables.
-A more specific report is placed in https://github.com/hzxsnczpku/banrinochoujou/blob/master/doc/hw.pdf.
+A more detailed report is placed in https://github.com/hzxsnczpku/banrinochoujou/blob/master/doc/hw.pdf.

 ### nChain
 | N | 20 | 30 | 50 | 80 | 100 |